SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Complete Mathematical Proofs

-Therefore, we proved that Markov core is a convex set. \end{proof} \begingroup \thetheorem{\ref{thm:shapley_value_core}} \begin{theorem} The optimal Markov Shapley value is a solution in the Markov core under Markov convex game (MCG) with the grand coalition. \end{theorem} \begin{proof} The optimal Markov Shapley value is the affine combination of the optimal coalition marginal contributions.
-We know that Markov core is a convex set by Lemma \ref{lemm:markov_core_convex_set} and the optimal coalition marginal contribution is in the Markov core by Lemma \ref{lemm:condition_coalition_marginal_contribution}.
-Since the affine combination of the points in a convex set is still in this convex set, we get that the optimal Markov Shapley value is in the Markov core. \end{proof} \endgroup
+\begin{proof} The optimal Markov Shapley value is the affine combination of the optimal marginal contributions.
+We know that Markov core is a convex set by Lemma \ref{lemm:markov_core_convex_set} and the optimal marginal contribution is in the Markov core by Lemma \ref{lemm:condition_coalition_marginal_contribution}.
+Since the affine combination of the points in a convex set is still in this convex set, we get that the optimal Markov Shapley value is in the Markov core. \end{proof}